-- Help to motivate you by listening carefully to your reasons for quitting smoking.
+- Help to motivate you by listening carefully to your reasons for stopping smoking.

-- Discuss your last quit attempt.
-Quit counsellors can help you to draw on your experience to make a plan to quit.
+- Discuss how you might’ve tried to quit in the past.
+Quitline counsellors can help you to draw on your experience to make a plan to quit.

-- Post you a quit pack or a quitting brochure.
+- Post you a quit pack or a stop smoking brochure.

 Common questions about the Quitline

 - Who will be on the other end of the line?
 Our Quitline counsellors are qualified counsellors who have years of experience.
-Quitline counsellors understand that quitting is a complex process and that most people will have a number of goes at quitting before they quit for good.
-Quit counsellors are trained to listen carefully.
+Quitline counsellors understand that quitting is a complex process and that most people will have several goes at quitting before they quit for good.
+Quitline counsellors are trained to listen carefully.

 - How long can I talk to them for?
 Many people call Quitline with a quick query, but a typical first call to Quitline takes around 10–20 minutes.

 - What will they want to know?
 Your call is confidential.
 This means you don't have to give your name if you don't want to.
-Quitline counsellors will generally ask you about your smoking history, your motivation to quit, an understanding of your smoking based on nicotine addiction, your habit, and the stress side of smoking.
-An essential part of the first Quitline call is to set up a plan for quitting that suits you.
-Quitline counsellors can also give advice about the different quitting methods and products.
-Quit counsellors are trained to help you to explore your desire to quit and to deepen it.
+Quitline counsellors will generally ask you about your smoking history, your motivation to quit, an understanding of your smoking based on nicotine dependence, your habit, and the stress side of smoking.
+An essential part of the first Quitline call is to set up a plan for stopping smoking that suits you.
+Quitline counsellors can also give advice about the different stop smoking medications.
+Quitline counsellors are trained to help you to explore your desire to quit and to deepen it.
 Quitline can also offer a wide range of helpful resources.

-- Do I have to be currently trying to quit to talk to them?
+- Do I have to be currently trying to stop smoking to talk to them?
 Not at all.
-If you’re a current smoker thinking about your options or a family member looking for advice on how to help a loved one, Quitline is there for you.
+If you’re currently smoking and thinking about your options, or a family member looking for advice on how to help a loved one, Quitline is there for you.

-- Can I speak to the same Quit counsellor again?
-Unfortunately due to Quit counsellors’ working shifts it is difficult for us to allocate you a particular Quitline counsellor.
+- Can I speak to the same Quitline counsellor again?
+Unfortunately due to Quitline counsellors’ working shifts it is difficult for us to allocate you a particular Quitline counsellor.
 Talking to different Quitline counsellors means getting a range of different tips.

 - Does it cost anything to call?
 The cost of a local call (normal charges apply from a mobile phone).
 But you can also ask us to call you.
 Request a Quitline callback.

 - How well does Quitline work?
 Quitline is regularly reviewed for effectiveness.
-Studies show that Quitline greatly increases your chance of quitting and that most callers find Quitline really helpful.
+Studies show that Quitline greatly increases your chance of stopping smoking and that most callers find Quitline really helpful.

 Give us a call

 - Call us on 13 7848 or request a Quitline callback.
-The Quitline is open from 8:00 am to 8:00 pm Monday to Friday.
-You can leave a message outside those hours and we'll call you back when Quitline opens.
+You can leave a message outside operating hours and we'll call you back when Quitline opens.

 - TTY users phone 13 3677 and ask for 13 7848.